mpi2/orthology-api/README.md

 |mouseGeneSymbol|String|Mouse Gene Symbol

 ##### GET By Mouse Gene Symbol
 Get All the one-to-one orthologs mapping by mouse gene symbol or symbol list.
-The mouse gene symbol list should be entered with , separated in the endpoint
+The mouse gene symbol list should be entered with , separated in the endpoint.
+Note:Parameter size can not be bigger than 200.

 ###### Example Request
 ```sh